-- Obtain the downstream pressure by using the total pressure and the isentropic pressure ratio, and Mach number table.
+- Obtain the downstream pressure by using the total pressure and the isentropic pressure ratio and the Mach number table.

-What is the Mach angle for Mach number of 1.5?
+What is the Mach angle for a Mach number of 1.5?

-Mach angle is 41.81 degrees for Mach number 1.5.
-You can calculate the Mach angle by taking arcsin of one divided by the Mach number.
+The Mach angle is 41.81 degrees for Mach number 1.5.
+You can calculate the Mach angle by taking the arcsin of one divided by the Mach number.